 Putting a physician in the triage area along-side a nurse certainly expedites the process, but I have to question a system that allocates equal personnel to seeing toothaches, colds, and chronic back pain as is devoted to caring for strokes, heart attacks, and sepsis.
 The goal of emergency medicine is not to see how many non-emergent cases I can cram through the system, but rather to see those with life-and-limb threatening emergencies quickly, compassionately, and competently.
 To use an analogy, working in triage as a residency trained, board-certified, emergency physician is like being a classically trained chef stuck behind the grill at McDonald’s.
 There’s a lot of ground chuck, and not much filet.

 During a recent triage shift, I evaluated a 43-year-old man with asthma.
 He’d been to our ER a week earlier and had received inhalation treatments and steroids for wheezing.
 I quickly reviewed the chart; nothing seemed amiss.
 He’d been discharged with prescriptions for an inhaler and a course of outpatient steroids in addition to referrals for follow up.
 Routine treatment for a routine problem.
 No labs.
 No x-rays.
-Unfortunately, he had never purchased the prescriptions and hadn’t followed up with the clinic, so of course he wasn’t better!
-His presentation was entirely typical for the sort of folks I see all day when working in triage: self-destructive, non-compliant, and seemingly possessed with an endless capacity for bad lifestyle choices.
+Unfortunately, he had never purchased the prescriptions and hadn’t followed up with the clinic.
+No surprise–he wasn’t better.
+His presentation was entirely typical for the sort of folks I see when working in triage: self-destructive, non-compliant, and seemingly possessed with an endless capacity for bad lifestyle choices.

 There’s also the problem of overdiagnosis, wherein the CT angiogram detects tiny clots never destined to cause harm leaving the physician in a therapeutic quandary.
 Treatment of a clot requires placing the patient on a blood thinner for at least 6 months to a year.
 Drugs like Coumadin, Eliquis, and Xarelto are associated with all sorts of bleeding complications.
 Given our current medicolegal climate, however, it’s a sure bet that anybody diagnosed with a clot, no matter how small, will be placed on one of these drugs.
 What’s not clear is whether this strategy helps more people than it harms.
 As it turns out, one of the physiologic functions of the lung is to filter out very small clots that invariably form in everybody, thereby preventing them from gaining access to the brain where they can cause a stroke.
 Because of the complexities in diagnosing the disease and the seriousness of both not treating and treating it, the evaluation of patients with a suspected lung clot has garnered more research than just about anything else I can think of.
 Protocols have been developed to help guide physicians through the process, but none of them are perfect.